Tokyo confirms 1,271 new COVID-19 cases

 "I think the speed (of increase) is very rapid," Tokyo Gov. Yuriko Koike told reporters.
 "I want people to consider again the option of working remotely, in view of a large number of infections at workplaces."

-Kanagawa Prefecture, which neighbors Tokyo, reported 446 cases and one death, while Chiba Prefecture confirmed 277 cases and one death.
+Kanagawa Prefecture reported 446 cases and one death, while Saitama Prefecture logged 290 cases and one death and Chiba Prefecture confirmed 277 cases and one death.

 Hokkaido saw 73 cases and one death, and Okinawa Prefecture reported 76 cases.
+Osaka Prefecture reported 254 cases, its fourth straight day over 200, along with three deaths.

 On Thursday, new infection cases totaled 3,419 across Japan, topping 3,000 for the second straight day.